Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

 - **Confirmation rate** - ACK/NACK ratio
 - **Pending confirmations** - messages waiting for confirmation
 - **Channel utilization** - active channels vs cache size

+## Conclusion

+The outbox pattern is only as reliable as its publishing implementation.
+Through real-world incidents and performance testing, we've learned that the publishing side deserves as much attention as the database design.

+### Key Takeaways

+1. **Channel management is critical**: Try using `invoke()` to batch publish messages with a single channel.

+2. **Choose the right strategy for your needs**:
+   - **Fire-and-Forget**: Only for non-critical data where performance trumps reliability
+   - **Synchronous Batch ACK**: The recommended approach for most outbox implementations
+   - **Async ACK with Correlation**: Only when sync batch throughput is insufficient and you can handle the complexity

+3. **Sync Batch ACK is usually the best choice** because it:
+   - Maintains transaction atomicity
+   - Avoids limbo states
+   - Simplifies error handling
+   - Requires minimal infrastructure

+4. **Monitor everything**: Track outbox table size, publishing rates, and channel utilization to catch issues before they become incidents.

+Remember: the goal of the outbox pattern is reliability.
+Don't compromise that reliability for marginal performance gains.
+A slightly slower but rock-solid implementation will serve you better than a fast but fragile one.

+The synchronous batch ACK strategy provides the optimal balance for most use cases—embrace its simplicity and let it handle your critical business events with confidence.
+But remember about the duplicate issue.